Skip to content

 The Synergy of the Legends

-Here are my three bigs that makes this project the "centerpiece" of the goldern era resurgence is how it bridges the gap between the original Illmatic era and the modern Legend Has It series.
+Here are my three bigs that make this project the "centerpiece" of the golden era resurgence—it bridges the gap between the original Illmatic era and the modern Legend Has It series.

-1. Lantern’s "Green Remixes" take Nas’s most prophetic verses and marry them to Premier’s most iconic instrumentals (Jeru the Damaja’s "Da Bichez" beat under "Money Is My Bitch" is a stroke of absolute genius).
+Lantern takes Nas’s most prophetic verses and marries them to Premier’s most iconic instrumentals (Jeru the Damaja’s "Da Bichez" beat under "Money Is My Bitch" is a stroke of absolute genius).

-2. This whole project puts the listener in the passenger seat of a DeLorean with Doc at the wheel at the moment the speedometer read 88mph... a serious time traveling effect that proves his impact on hip hop hasn't aged a day it’s only gathered more followers around the world.
+This whole project puts the listener in the passenger seat of a DeLorean with Doc at the wheel at the moment the speedometer read 88mph.
+It proves his impact on hip hop hasn't aged a day.

 And the survey says..